ngourley/tweeter/README.md

 TODO
 * Done - Add Frontend via Express, Angular and Foundation
-* Add a delete button for tweets/retweets
+* Done - Add a delete button for tweets/retweets
 * Add view for configuring automatic bot actions
 * Have configuration for intervals, topics with data persistence
-* In Progress - Add a view for friends/followers
+* Done - Add a view for followers
+* Add a view for friends